Amey-Thakur/HUMAN-MACHINE-INTERACTION-AND-HUMAN-MACHINE-INTERACTION-LAB/README.md

 | 6 | [HMI Module - 6](THE%20WALL/HMI_Module-6.pdf) | Advanced Interfaces and Future Trends |

 > [!NOTE]
 > **COVID-19 Impact**: This coursework was completed during the COVID-19 pandemic in 2022.
 Due to the nationwide lockdown and the sudden transition to online learning, several planned laboratory sessions and collaborative note-taking activities could not be carried out as originally intended.
 Despite these challenges, efforts were made to adapt and preserve as much work as possible.
-The limited module notes in this section reflect the disruption caused by the pandemic, rather than a lack of effort or commitment.

 ---